Award Recognizes Outstanding Efforts to Improve Eye Health Services for Children in the United States

 - Key Stakeholder Engagement or Collaboration, including representation from families and diverse racial/ethnic/geographic and socio-economic levels target populations

 - Public Awareness

 - Infrastructure Development- Local, State, or National Level

 The Bonnie Strickland Champion for Children’s Vision Award Committee will review all nominations and select the award winner.

 The Bonnie Strickland Champion for Children’s Vision Award will be presented to the recipient at the NCCVEH annual meeting, Aug.
-5, 2017, in Alexandria, Va.
-The award consists of a commemorative plaque, recognition and opportunity to present at the Annual Meeting, and roundtrip airfare for one to Alexandria, Va., along with one night of lodging.
+6, 2016, in Alexandria, Va.
+The award consists of a commemorative plaque, recognition and opportunity to present at the Annual Meeting, and roundtrip economy airfare for one to Alexandria, Va., along with one night of lodging.
 The award recipient will be featured on the website for the National Center for Children’s Vision and Eye Health with an overview of their program.

 “Our mission at Prevent Blindness is to help preserve and protect healthy vision, and as part of that, we want to recognize the efforts of those who are joining in this important cause,” said Hugh R. Parry, president and CEO of Prevent Blindness.
 “We invite all those who are making a difference in the lives of our kids to apply for this Award and share their ideas and successes so that others can use these concepts in their own communities.”